e is a Emitter instance, my fictionary zeromq-based class

 receiver.recv_string(buffer = "")

-The message payload is in the buffer variable, which is passed as a parameter.
 To achieve testing I had to turn buffer to a instance variable (@buffer) and I resorted to the mock results Arbitrary Handling

 # e is a Emitter instance, my fictionary zeromq-based class